 The Houses of Representatives and Senate probe of NEPS in the shape of the NIPP (National Integrated Power Projects) full of promise in the fight against wanton corruption that had brazenly underdeveloped NEPS at a time it should have grown and consolidated significantly was a spectacular failure.
 Treachery, self-interest, blackmail, bribery etc. saw the Representatives (especially) and Senate committees on Energy members and as well as non-committee doing evil to each other in a tussle to uncover or suppress incriminating information of corruption.
 The forces of suppression won.

-It would be difficult with regards to the NEPS / NIPP scandal to prosecute and convict the “too big to prosecute” culprits at the time which included; former heads of state, current governors, serving and former ministers, a governor of Central Bank of Nigeria, a contractor blacklisted by the World Bank even though we had e senior World Bank executives running the economy then.
+It would be difficult with regards to the NEPS / NIPP scandal to prosecute and convict the “too big to prosecute” culprits at the time which included; former heads of state, current governors, serving and former ministers, a governor of Central Bank of Nigeria, a major contractor blacklisted by the World Bank even though we had e senior World Bank executives running the economy then.
 And there were other too big to prosecute characters involved.
 Are the big fish sincerely nettable?

-The “guilty-accuser syndrome” emerged which is a case where the persons in charge of the investigation only gets that position because their hands are dirtied by previous instances of corruption.
-Hon Ndudi Elumelu, chairman of the House of Reps committee for energy, was shown to be heavily implicated in a $42 Rural Electric Power Development fraud only and only because he had credible information of fraud and graft on the $16 billion NEPS / NIPP scandal.
+The “guilty-accuser syndrome” emerged which is a case where the persons in charge of the investigation only gets that position because their hands have been dirtied by previous instances of corruption.
+Hon Ndudi Elumelu, chairman of the House of Reps committee for Energy, was shown to be heavily implicated in a $42 milliin Rural Electric Power Development fraud only and only because he had credible information of fraud and graft on the $16 billion NEPS / NIPP scandal.
 The speaker of the House then Hon Dimeji Bankole withdrew his pseudopodia in leading the investigation when allegations against his own fraud and corruption were made public.

 The guilty-accuser strategy for corruption is a highly sophisticated one.
 Its logic is simple “do me, I do you; look the other way for me, I look the other way for you.”
 However, it is a perverse “quid pro quo” logic that fuels corruption to ever greater heights, depths and breadths.
 One perverse implication is that the more corrupt you are the more likely you are to hold a strategic position with powers to call for audits, investigations and probes.
-This creates an externality of impunity and as such squeaky clean men and women are vehemently rejected for such jobs.
+This creates an insidious externality of impunity and as such squeaky clean men and women are vehemently rejected for such jobs.

-Another implication of the guilty-accuser strategy is that detection and prosecution becomes very difficult.
-When those who hold the power to investigate are forced to suppress incriminating information in a corruption scandal or expose because of their own past, present or even intended future corruption, all such activities die the day they begin.
+Another implication of the guilty-accuser strategy is that detection and prosecution become very difficult.
+When those who hold the power to investigate are forced to suppress incriminating information in a corruption scandal or expose them because of their own past, present or even intended future corruption, all such activities die the day they begin.
 Is it any surprise that wantonly corrupt individuals fill the legislative houses in Nigeria?

-Faith in legislators to investigate NEPS corruption, fairly or unfairly, is very low.
+Faith in legislators to investigate NEPS corruption, fairly, is very low.
 The legislators are most effective as “rackis guys”.
 The President of the Federal Republic of Nigeria has to make the investigations of corruption an executive prerogative though a weak judiciary in place has to be relied upon to do justice unless drastically reformed.
 The President therefore has to become the “prod” of anti-corruption and prosecution activities.
 One hopes that President Muhammadu Buhari’s long delay in appointing ministers can only be the result of his understanding of and weeding out of “guilty-accusers” from his potential National Executive Council.